MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 GROUP BY auctions.item
 ```

 This query from the guide joins the relations `bids` and `auctions`, groups by `auctions.item` and determines the average `bids.amount` per auction.
-To understand how this SQL query is translated to differential dataflow, we can use `EXPLAIN` to display the plan used to evaluate the join.
+To understand how this SQL query is translated to a dataflow, we can use `EXPLAIN` to display the plan used to evaluate the join.

 ```sql
 EXPLAIN